 All courses are taught in English except for language courses.

-At NYU Prague, students are not required to enroll in a language course, but do take a one week intensive Czech course during orientation.
-Students have the option to take language courses in Czech, German, Polish, or Russian.
+Students are not required to enroll in a language course, but all take an intensive Czech course during orientation.
+Students have the option to take language courses in Czech, German, Polish, and Russian.